RackunSec/WAPT-Suite/README.md

 ### Miscellaneous
  * [UA-Util](Miscellaneous/ua-util.py) - HTTP header User-Agent Utility (randomizing for evasion, etc)
+ * [BurpExportURIs](Miscellaneous/burp) - Extract URIs from Burp Suite's project files.

+### Sensitive Data Exposure
  * [Dredgeon](Miscellaneous/entropy) - Dredges through a file looking for potential web-related sensitive information.
- * [BurpExportURIs](Miscellaneous/burp) - Extract URIs from Burp Suite's project files.

 ### Wordlists
 This is a set of wordlists that I have generated over the years of web application penetration testing.